-The Information Security Office (ISO) will manage the information security program at WashU.
+The Office of Information Security (OIS) will manage the information security program at WashU.
 Information security is not the purview of any one functional group.
-Cooperation from all schools and departments is required to secure the environment and satisfy compliance requirements.
+Cooperation from all departments and schools is required to secure the environment and satisfy compliance requirements.

 Training and awareness will be provided to ensure all workforce members and students know their security responsibilities.
-WashU Community members are responsible for compliance, securing devices used to connect to the WashU network, the information they receive, store, utilize, and transmit.
-ISO will provide training and awareness for WashU through in person training sessions or Learn@work courses, email messages or alerts, digital signage, and the ISO website.
+WashU community members are responsible for compliance, securing devices used to connect to the WashU network, the information they receive, store, utilize, and transmit.
+OIS will provide training and awareness for WashU through in person training sessions or Learn@work courses, email messages or alerts, digital signage, and the OIS website.

-The ISO will engage directly with the schools and departments to support the mission of clinical, research, and academic excellence by ensuring the information system assets and data is protected at a level commensurate with their classification, sensitivity, and criticality of information.
+The OIS will engage directly with the departments and schools to support the mission of clinical, research, and academic excellence by ensuring the information system assets and data is protected at a level commensurate with their classification, sensitivity, and criticality of information.

-The ISO will develop and maintain administrative, technical, and physical safeguards to protect confidentiality, integrity, and availability of the information systems assets, regulated, and confidential information.
+The OIS will develop and maintain administrative, technical, and physical safeguards to protect confidentiality, integrity, and availability of the information systems assets, regulated, and confidential information.

 The information system assets and data must be consistently and appropriately protected and classified regardless of their stage in the life cycle from origination to destruction.

-Process documentation, policies, and logs will be maintained and reviewed by schools and departments to ensure:
+Process documentation, policies, and logs will be maintained and reviewed by departments and schools to ensure: